Becharaji Temple at Mehsana

 Temple By No Comments

-In the serene town of Mehsana, Gujarat, nestled amidst tales of divine grace and timeless devotion, stands the revered Bahucharaji temple.
+In the serene town of Mehsana, Gujarat, nestled amidst tales of divine grace and timeless devotion, stands the revered Bahucharaji Temple.
 Legend speaks of its origins dating back over 180 years, rooted in the vow of Manaji Rao Gaekwad, a noble of the Baroda State, who sought solace and healing within its sacred precincts.

 In the year 1781, afflicted with a troubling carbuncle, Gaekwad embarked on a pilgrimage to Bahucharaji.
 There, under the benevolent gaze of Bahuchara Mata, he made a solemn promise: if cured, he would dedicate 1.25 lakh rupees to erect a grand temple in her honor.
 Miraculously healed, Gaekwad fulfilled his pledge, commencing the construction of a majestic stone temple.
-The construction began in Samvat 1839 or 1783 CE, as noted in an inscription within one of the temple’s halls.
-The installation ceremony took place on Shravan Sud 9th in Samvat 1847 or 1791 CE.
+The construction began in Samvat 1839 or 1783, as noted in an inscription within one of the temple’s halls.
+The installation ceremony took place on Shravan Sud 9th in Samvat 1847 or 1791.
 The temple, measuring 50 feet by 30 feet, boasted two domes and a towering spire (shikhara).
 Positioned in an open space, it was fortified with a protective perimeter featuring three gates.
 Notably, the principal south gate, constructed from sandstone, stood two stories tall, stretching 100 feet in length and rising to 50 feet in height.

 The temple’s magnificence was not confined to its architecture alone.
 Gaekwad’s gratitude extended to the erection of a lamp-post (deepmala) and a Dharmashala (rest house) to accommodate pilgrims.
 Additionally, he bestowed the villages of Bechar, Dodiwada, and Sankhalpur for the temple’s sustenance, ensuring an annual stipend of Rs.
 10,500 for its upkeep.